Skip to content

 This article was posted back in 2018, but since it was popular, we made videos out of it.
 Watch the video and enjoy the original article below!

-Matcha, an ancient Japanese green tea, has become widespread due to its countless health benefits, antioxidant properties, and similar-to-coffee caffeine content.
-Before you run to the store and stock up on this vibrant green powder, however, you must know how to care for it.
+Matcha, an ancient Japanese green tea, has become widespread due to its countless health benefits, antioxidant properties, and similar-to-coffee caffeine-content.
+However, you run to the store and stock up on this vibrant green powder, you must know how to care for it.

 Catechins are a type of antioxidant found in matcha tea.
-In fact, this is probably one of the reasons you began drinking matcha in the first place—you heard of its abundant health benefits.
-However, you must take proper care of your tea to ensure that it retains those benefits.
+In fact, this is probably one of the reasons you began drinking Matcha in the first place—you heard of its abundant health benefits.
+However, you must take proper care of your tea to ensure it retains its benefits.

-There are many airtight containers on the market, many of them created specifically for tea storage.
-Make sure not to store your tea in a simple Ziploc bag or plastic kitchen container, however, because your matcha will still be exposed to the air that’s inside the container, and thus, it will oxidize.
+Many airtight containers on the market, many created specifically for tea storage.
+Make sure not to store your tea in a simple Ziploc bag or plastic kitchen container, because your Matcha will still be exposed to the air inside the container, and thus, it will oxidize.

-You need a container that squeezes the air out, leaving the tea in a vacuum.
-One strategy is to put matcha into a Ziploc bag, squeeze all of the air out, and then store that bag inside a matcha-specific airtight container such as the Yuzen Washi Japanese Tea Canister.
+It would be best to have a container that squeezes the air out, leaving the tea in a vacuum.
+One strategy is to put Matcha into a Ziploc bag, squeeze all the air out, and store that bag inside a matcha-specific airtight container such as the Yuzen Washi Japanese Tea Canister.
 Keep reading for more top-notch, oxygen-proof storage options.

 Tea Canister